 Other Names: Balsam, Canada Balsam, Eastern Fir

 Key ID Features: Needles, Crown Form, Pitch Blisters

 Balsam fir NEEDLES are about 3/4 to 1-1/4 inches long with two white stripes running down the underside of each needle.
 Balsam fir SCENT is most commonly associated with Christmas.
 The CONES are rarely seen, as they grow at the top of the tree and disintegrate scale-by-scale.
 The cones are about 2-4 inches long, stand erect, and are very pitchy.
 BARK is mostly smooth and steely gray.
 On healthier trees, PITCH POCKETS are present.
 The pockets look like blisters, sometimes an inch across.
 When pinched, they shoot out very sticky pitch.
 CROWNS on mature trees are shaped like steep church spires, a distinctive feature that can be seen at a distance.
 Balsam fir will grow on a variety of wetland and upland SITES.
+It's the most common species by number of trees due to the ability to grow in the shade is resistant to deer browse.
 Common ASSOCIATES include spruce and aspen.
 Common pests: spruce budworm, balsam woolly adelgid, Lirula, red heart, drought, road salt.

 Other Names: Hemlock Spruce, Canada Hemlock